Col0ring/types-kit/docs/types-kit.flattedarrayitem.md

 ## FlattedArrayItem type

-Get the flatted item type from an array
+Get the flatted item type from an array.

 <b>Signature:</b>